 1980 - 2007

-Then in 2021, thanks to the foresight and generosity of an anonymous donor, the property was purchased and gifted to the Yampa Valley Housing Authority, with the expectation it would be used for long-term affordable housing opportunities for Routt County workers.
+Then in 2021, thanks to the foresight and generosity of an anonymous donor, the property was purchased for 24 million dollars and gifted to the Yampa Valley Housing Authority, with the expectation it would be used for long-term affordable housing opportunities for Routt County workers.

-for funding the Brown Ranch comprehensive development plan team and process.
+for funding the Brown Ranch Community Development Plan team and process.

 An affordable housing development for the Yampa Valley